The cost of writing software is collapsing, and most SaaS businesses are built on the assumption that it cannot. The market has started to notice.

-Nearly a trillion dollars in software market cap disappeared.
-Salesforce down 26% year-to-date, the second-worst stock in the Dow.
-Intuit, Adobe, Workday, Autodesk, ServiceNow all got hit.
-LegalZoom dropped 20%.
+In the days after Anthropic shipped Claude Cowork plugins and Claude Opus 4.6, nearly a trillion dollars in software market cap disappeared.
+Salesforce fell 26% year-to-date, the second-worst stock in the Dow.
+Intuit, Adobe, Workday, Autodesk, and ServiceNow all dropped.
+LegalZoom fell 20%.
 The S&P 500 Software & Services Index fell 20% from its October peak.

-What makes this unusual is that analysts were raising earnings estimates while the sell-off was happening.
-The near-term numbers look fine.
-The market isn't pricing in a bad quarter.
-It's pricing in the possibility that these companies don't exist in five years.
+Analysts were raising earnings estimates while the sell-off happened.
+The near-term numbers looked fine.
+The market is not pricing in a bad quarter; it is pricing in the possibility that these companies do not exist in five years.

 Why This Is Structural

 Normal bad news expires.
-Missed earnings, the market moves on.
+Missed earnings recover.
 Regulatory risk gets priced in.

-This sell-off is about something deeper.
-The entire SaaS model was built on one assumption: building software is hard and expensive, so customers will pay recurring fees for pre-built tools.
-AI is breaking it.
-One person can now vibe code in days what used to take a team six months.
-In some cases, agents do the work directly and the human tool isn't needed at all.
-Fewer humans in the loop means seat-based pricing is becoming obsolete.
+This sell-off concerns the SaaS model itself.
+That model rests on one assumption: building software is hard and expensive, so customers pay recurring fees for pre-built tools.
+AI removes the assumption.
+One person can now produce in days what used to take a team six months.
+In some cases, agents do the work directly and the tool the human used to operate is no longer needed.
+Fewer humans in the loop means seat-based pricing fails.

 Newspapers Already Showed Us

 Old newspapers had expensive distribution.
-Printing presses, physical delivery, geographic monopolies.
-A paper in Seoul didn't compete with the New York Times.
-Margins were fat and moats were deep.
+Printing presses, physical delivery, and geographic monopolies kept margins high and competition local.
+A paper in Seoul did not compete with the New York Times.

-Then the internet dropped distribution cost to zero.
-At first this looked like a gift.
-Suddenly a publisher could reach the whole world.
-But free distribution wasn't exclusive.
-Every competitor got it too, and so did bloggers and anyone with something to say.
-Geographic monopolies vanished, advertising moved to platforms.
+The internet dropped distribution cost to zero.
+Free distribution reached every publisher equally, along with bloggers and anyone else with something to say.
+Geographic monopolies vanished.
+Advertising moved to platforms.
 Most papers died.

 Old software had the same structure.
-Coding was expensive, engineers were scarce, switching costs locked customers in.
-Find a business function, write an app, hire a sales team, IPO.
+Coding was expensive, engineers were scarce, and switching costs locked customers in.
+The pattern was simple: find a business function, write an app, hire a sales team, IPO.

-Now AI is doing to coding what the internet did to distribution.
-And the same paradox applies.
-Cheap code looks great for any individual company.
-Build faster, ship more efficiently.
-But it's catastrophic collectively, because every competitor gets the same advantage and products get commoditized fast.
+AI is doing to coding what the internet did to distribution, and the paradox is the same.
+Cheap code helps any individual company in isolation, but every competitor gets the same advantage, and products commoditize fast.

 What Survives

 Not every newspaper died.
-The Times and the Journal survived by offering something the internet couldn't replicate.
+The New York Times and the Wall Street Journal survived by offering something the internet could not replicate.
 Software companies face the same test.

-For decades, the dominant model was the system of record.
-Store the data, charge per seat, lock in the workflow.
-Salesforce doesn't close your deals.
-Workday doesn't run your payroll.
+The dominant SaaS model has been the system of record: a tool that stores the data, charges per seat, and locks in the workflow.
+Salesforce does not close deals.
+Workday does not run payroll.
 They hold information while humans do the work.
-That was a fine business when building an alternative was expensive.
-It's not anymore.
+That model worked when building an alternative was expensive.
+It no longer is.

-The value is shifting from systems that record work to systems that do work.
-A task that costs $200/hour for a specialist can be done by an agent for pennies.
-Any company that captures even a fraction of that spread has a real business.
-The ones still charging seat licenses for database access don't.
+Value is shifting from systems that record work to systems that do work.
+A task that costs $200 an hour for a specialist can be done by an agent for pennies.
+A company that captures even a fraction of that spread has a durable business.
+One that still charges seat licenses for database access does not.

 The common pushback is that today's agentic AI looks rough.
-Disruptive technologies always enter through gaps incumbents don't serve well.
-What matters is whether they're cheap enough and meet real demand.
-If both are true, the polish comes later.
-Dismissing agentic AI because the first products look scrappy is the same mistake newspapers made about blogs in 2004.
+Disruptive technologies enter through gaps that incumbents do not serve well.
+What matters is whether the technology is cheap enough and meets real demand.
+When both conditions hold, polish comes later.
+Dismissing agentic AI for looking scrappy now repeats the mistake newspapers made about blogs in 2004.

 References